-Experience and learn about permaculture, organic farming, and sustainability.
+Experience and learn about permaculture-inspired organic gardening.
+How to grow food.

-There are a variety of tasks on our permaculture smallholding and around the house.
+There are a variety of tasks on our permaculture inspired garden and around the house.

 In the Spring, the main ones include weeding and maintenance of the vegetable and fruit trees and berry beds, propagation and planting of vegetables, making compost, mowing etc.